icopy-site/awesome/docs/awesome/awesome-bitcoin-payment-processors.md

 ## Awesome Bitcoin Payment Processors [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-A list of awesome Bitcoin payment processors and stories from merchants using them.
+A curated list of awesome Bitcoin payment processors enabling merchants, businesses and nonprofits to accept Bitcoin payments.

 Why are they awesome?

-1. They are either protected against financial censorship or they don't practice it.
+1. They are either immune to financial censorship or they don't practice it.
-2. They process native Bitcoin transactions and don't require wallets to use the [controversial payment protocol](https://blog.samouraiwallet.com/post/169222582782/bitpay-qr-codes-are-no-longer-valid-important).
+2. They accept Bitcoin via native Bitcoin addresses and don't require wallets to use the [controversial payment protocol](https://blog.samouraiwallet.com/post/169222582782/bitpay-qr-codes-are-no-longer-valid-important).
 3. They don't [block payments by IPs/locations](https://twitter.com/alex_kaul/status/1090211252331208705).